 - Understand basic business practices for independent contractors and start-ups

 Official student transcripts can be obtained from Oakton Community College http://www.oakton.edu/studentservices/records.
 The Regenstein School will mail certificates after final grade submissions in December.
-This certificate is not offered in conjunction with the professional registration requirements through the American Horticultural Therapy Association (AHTA).
+This certificate is not accepted by the American Horticultural Therapy Association as meeting the requirements for registration with their organization.
 For all other questions concerning becoming an HTR, please see www.ahta.org.